 Early Life and Education

-Bruce A. Karsh was born on October 10, 1955, in St. Louis, Missouri.
+Bruce A. Karsh was born on October 10, 1955, in St. Louis, Missouri, to a Jewish family.
 He graduated from Ladue Horton Watkins High School in 1974.
-Karsh earned an A.B. degree in economics from Duke University in 1977, graduating summa cum laude and elected to Phi Beta Kappa.
-He then went on to earn a J.D. from the University of Virginia School of Law in 1980, receiving the academic award Order of the Coif.
-During law school, Karsh served as notes editor for the Virginia Law Review.
+Karsh pursued his higher education at Duke University, where he earned an A.B. degree in economics in 1977, graduating summa cum laude and being elected to Phi Beta Kappa.
+He furthered his education at the University of Virginia School of Law, earning a J.D. in 1980 and receiving the academic award Order of the Coif.
+During his time in law school, Karsh served as notes editor for the Virginia Law Review.

 Rise to Success

-After law school, Karsh clerked for U.S. Supreme Court Justice Anthony M. Kennedy.
+After graduating from law school, Karsh clerked for former Supreme Court Justice Anthony M. Kennedy.
 He then worked as an attorney with the law firm O'Melveny & Myers.
+Karsh transitioned to the finance sector, serving as an assistant to billionaire Eli Broad, who was then the chairman of Sun Life Insurance Company and SunAmerica.
 In 1987, he was hired by Howard Marks to manage distressed debt at TCW Group.
-Karsh managed the Special Credits Funds at TCW before leaving in April 1995 with Marks and three others to found Oaktree Capital Management.
-At Oaktree, Karsh became a portfolio manager for the firm's Distressed Opportunities and Value Opportunities strategies and Chief Investment Officer.
-He has been instrumental in growing Oaktree into one of the world's largest alternative investment firms, with over $190 billion in assets under management.
+In 1995, Karsh, along with Howard Marks and three others, founded Oaktree Capital Management.
+Under his leadership, Oaktree has achieved significant success, generating strong returns for investors.
+Karsh's expertise in distressed debt and value investing has been instrumental in growing Oaktree into a leading alternative investment firm.

 Key Business Strategies